Luann8/The-Million-Dollar-Problem-in-Rust/README.md

-# the "Million-Dollar Problem" in Rust
+# The "Million-Dollar Problem" in Rust

 The **"Million-Dollar Problem"** in Rust is an expression that has emerged in the software development community to describe a challenging situation that can arise when attempting to solve a complex problem in Rust, a systems programming language focused on safety and concurrency.